Greg4cr/Coupling-Mapping/README.md

 The project can be compiled using the provided ant file (target "ant compile").
 First, run target "ant antlr" to generate Java code required for parsing.

+Class CouplingMapper is the main entry point.
+It generates a CSV file of couplings (Class.method -> Class.variable/method) for all Java classes in a project.
+It takes one argument - a path to the directory where Java files are contained.
+It recursively searches all subdirectories for Java files.

+'java -cp ".:lib/antlr-4.5.3-complete.jar" CouplingMapper /path/to/dir/'

 The Java class CouplingVisitor generates a CSV file for an individual .Java file of couplings (Class.Method -> Class.variable/method).
+This is an unfiltered list (layered calls not simplified).
+CouplingMapper uses this, then filters the results.

 Requirements
 ------------------------